bertnuranen/bertnuranen.github.io/README.md

-# Xian Li's personal blog
+# Robert G Nuranen's personal blog
-Mainly, this blog is built for helping me find a job in 2018-2019.
-It shows my projects in my Ph.D. study.
+Mainly, this blog is built for showing the stories in my life.

-Please wish me good luck!

 Love & Peace